Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 19 Juli 2025 17.32.10 UTC
+- WIB: Sabtu, 19 Juli 2025 18.23.51 UTC
-- WITA: Sabtu, 19 Juli 2025 18.32.10 UTC
+- WITA: Sabtu, 19 Juli 2025 19.23.51 UTC
-- WIT: Sabtu, 19 Juli 2025 19.32.10 UTC
+- WIT: Sabtu, 19 Juli 2025 20.23.51 UTC

 Kutipan Inspiratif:
-"Life is like a steering wheel, it only takes one small move to change your entire direction."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: motivational
+Kategori: nature